 Bangkok Weekend Market

 Visiting the market is a must, no matter what city you are visiting.
-That is definitely true of Bangkok.
-While there are lots of different markets you can visit, the Chatuchak Weekend Market is one of the best.
+That is definitely true of the capital.
+While there are lots of different markets you can visit, the Chatuchak Weekend Market in Bangkok is one of the best.

 It is huge, with aisle after aisle of good, ranging from fully cooked meals, to fresh ingredients for your own cooking, to presents for friends and family, to souvenirs, and beyond.
 If you are in Bangkok on the weekend, make sure to plan this into your visit.

 Though not actually an airport, there is still plenty of activity going on at this airport-themed mall.
 It’s a huge shopping center, with a movie theater, lots of different restaurants, and what is widely regarded to be the very best food court in all of Thailand.

 If you’re not sure what you want to do on a particular day or you just want to see how the Thai shop, this is a great place to visit.
 Don’t skip the opportunity to see a movie in the movie theater, if there is one showing in a language you speak or if there is one that might be subtitled.